ssayle/plant-humanities/Dioscoreavillosa/README.md

        author="Amada44,2011."
        fit="constrain">

 Marker committed an act of <span eid="Q864679">biopiracy</span> in bringing the plant back to the United States.
-He had entered the sovereign state of Mexico with an introductory letter expressing his interest in “working on some hormone projects intimately related to the National Defense [of the United States].”[^ref23] He viewed the plant as a natural resource for drug development, without consideration of the deep-rooted history or indigenous traditions associated with the plant.[^ref24] For Marker, the species were interchangeable, except for the amount of diosgenin in their roots.[^ref25]
+He had entered the sovereign state of Mexico with an introductory letter expressing his interest in "working on some hormone projects intimately related to the National Defense [of the United States]."[^ref23] He viewed the plant as a natural resource for drug development, without consideration of the deep-rooted history or indigenous traditions associated with the plant.[^ref24] For Marker, the species were interchangeable, except for the amount of diosgenin in their roots.[^ref25]

 <param ve-image url="https://raw.githubusercontent.com/plant-humanities/media/main/Dioscoreavillosa/dv_map3-01-01.jpg"
        label="Marker crossed the border back into the United States with a single tuber to return to his laboratory at Penn State."